jgan010/Google-Data-Analytics-Capstone-Cyclistic/README.md

 ## Limitation/Assumptions made of data available
 - No information on where casual riders lives in the Cyclistic service area due to data-privacy issues prohibit the use of riders’ personally identifiable information.
-- Analysis and insights will be limited on the casual rider’s behaviour as there are no data on types of purchase (single pass or full-day pass) and if there are multiple purchases from the same casual rider.
+- Analysis and insights of the casual rider’s behaviour will be limited as there are no data on types of purchase (single pass or full-day pass) and if there are multiple purchases from the same casual rider.

 ## Data Exploration and Cleaning using SQL
 **Data exploration and cleaning are done using SQL query on PostgreSQL on pgAdmin4.** *Query code in txt file.*